 - Minimum 3.0 cumulative grade point average per academic year

 - Completion of at least 24 graded credits each year

 - Enrolled in an undergraduate (non-professional) program of study

 What does it take to get the distinguished award?

 The University considers the following factors:

 - Academic achievement: Exceptional academic achievement is extremely important.
 Most students who win these scholarships earn an excellent high school GPA (unweighted) after six semesters.
-GPA and SAT/ACT test scores are considered together when qualifying and awarding a Regents Scholar award.
+GPA is considered when qualifying and awarding a Regents Scholar award.

 - Community, civic, and co-curricular involvement: The WSU scholarship application includes short essays and allows students the opportunity to present their unique experiences and accomplishments in these areas.